nogibjj/Echo_rust_repo/project4/readme.md

 # Serverless Data Engineering Pipeline

+Step 0: Analyzing the Dataset

+Wikiticker JSON Dataset

+First we should understand the incoming rows of data from our /usr/hdp/3.0.1.0-187/druid/quickstart/wikiticker-2015-09-12-sampled.json.gz dataset.

+{
+    "time":"2015-09-12T00:47:05.474Z",
+    "channel":"#en.wikipedia",
+    "cityName":"Auburn",
+    "comment":"/* Status of peremptory norms under international law */ fixed spelling of 'Wimbledon'", "countryIsoCode":"AU",
+    "countryName":"Australia",
+    "isAnonymous":true,
+    "isMinor":false,
+    "isNew":false,
+    "isRobot":false,
+    "isUnpatrolled":false,
+    "metroCode":null,
+    "namespace":"Main",
+    "page":"Peremptory norm",
+    "regionIsoCode":"NSW",
+    "regionName":"New South Wales",
+    "user":"60.225.66.142",
+    "delta":0,
+    "added":0,
+    "deleted":0
+}
+Every row in our dataset will have the same keys as above with different values.
+Let's separate our timestamp (unique-identifier attribute), dimensions (String-typed attributes) and metrics (numeric-typed attributes) into their own groups:

+timestamp

+"time"
+Timestamp can be found in the time field.
+If your dataset doesn't have a time field, you can tag all rows with either a fixed timestamp "2000-01-01T00:00:00.000Z" or you can insert the current time using your favorite programming language.

+dimensions

+  "channel",
+  "cityName",
+  "comment",
+  "countryIsoCode",
+  "countryName",
+  "isAnonymous",
+  "isMinor",
+  "isNew",
+  "isRobot",
+  "isUnpatrolled",
+  "metroCode",
+  "namespace",
+  "page",
+  "regionIsoCode",
+  "regionName",
+  "user"
+The above keys all have String-typed values

+metrics

+{
+  "name" : "count",
+  "type" : "count"
+},
+{
+  "name" : "added",
+  "type" : "longSum",
+  "fieldName" : "added"
+},
+{
+  "name" : "deleted",
+  "type" : "longSum",
+  "fieldName" : "deleted"
+},
+{
+  "name" : "delta",
+  "type" : "longSum",
+  "fieldName" : "delta"
+},
+{
+  "name" : "user_unique",
+  "type" : "hyperUnique",
+  "fieldName" : "user"
+}
+Some useful metrics to aggregate in regards to our dataset will be the total number of rows in the dataset, so the count.
+Another useful metric will be to aggregate or collect all the the added keys, then compute their sum using Druid's longSum Aggregator API.
+We can find the sum for the deleted keys, then for the delta keys.
+Another metric that we can collect is the user key since each row has their own unique user field.
+At index time, the unique user keys will be aggregated to hyperUnique metric set.

+Now that we analyzed our dataset and separated into timestamp, dimensions and metrics groups, this information can help us in writing the Druid Ingestion Spec.

 Step 1: Define the Data Pipeline

 The first step is to define the data pipeline.
 For this example, let's consider a scenario where we need to extract data from social media, perform some natural language processing on the text data, and store the processed data in a database.
 The pipeline consists of the following steps: